1990: Oregon POLST Task Force Founded on Strong Guiding Principles

 2011: Sustainability and Avoiding Conflicts of Interests

 Early on, the Oregon POLST Task Force and subsequently the National POLST Paradigm Task Force (NPPTF) recognized the promises and perils of various funding sources.
 Accepting support from private donations and grants limits the ability to raise much needed funds.
 Broadening potential funding to include health care industry sources would have been in some ways easier, yet increased the risk of conflicts of interest.
 For example, if funding was accepted from a well-meaning insurance company, the public might perceive that the program’s primary goal was to save health care dollars by encouraging the limitation of treatments.
-To ensure that any actual, potential or perceived conflicts of interest were either avoided or managed, the NPPTF adopted a policy similar to OHSU’s Center for Ethics' policy, the administrator of the Oregon POLST Program.
-The Task Forces aim to be transparent and continually monitor conflicts of interest risks guided by these policies.
+To ensure that any actual, potential or perceived conflicts of interest were either avoided or managed, in 2009, the NPPTF adopted a policy similar to OHSU’s Center for Ethics' policy, the administrator of the Oregon POLST Program.

 2011: Antibiotic Section Removed Because of Limited Impact